Brickadia-Community-wiki/brickadiacommunitywiki/pull-request-guide.md

 1. Open up a terminal on your PC (typically this will be Powershell or Bash depending on OS)
 1. `cd` into the easily accessible folder you created in the earlier step.
 1. Type `git clone ` then paste the URL you copied earlier and press enter.
 The files should copy down
-    - the command should look like `git clone https://github.com/YourUserNameHere/communitywiki.git` assuming you kept the default name during the fork process.
+    - The command should look like `git clone https://github.com/YourUserNameHere/communitywiki.git` assuming you kept the default name during the fork process.

 ### Make your changes
 You are now ready to add to the wiki.